ChantelleAA/Node-Classification-Project/README.md

 ## Conclusion

 This implementation showcases the effective use of graph convolutional networks for semi-supervised learning on graph-structured data.
-The setup ensures that any practitioner can replicate the study or extend it to other datasets or GNN architectures.
+The setup ensures that any practitioner can replicate the study or extend it to other datasets  or GNN architectures with minimal modifications.